-There are different appliances that you can use to burn firewood, which include forced air furnaces, wood-burning fireplaces, wood pellet stoves, masonry heaters, hydronic heaters and fireplace inserts.
-When buying an appliance, it’s best to verify that it is EPA-certified to ensure that it meets voluntary (qualified) or regulatory (certified) EPA emission standards.
+The different appliances used for wood-burning includes, but not limited to, wood-burning fireplaces, wood burning stoves, wood pellet stoves, masonry fireplaces, hydronic heaters and fireplace inserts.
+When looking for a new appliance, verify that it is EPA-certified to ensure it meets voluntary (qualified) or regulatory (certified) EPA emission standards.
 Appliances that are EPA-certified burn wood more efficiently and cleanly than non-certified ones.
 This can help eliminate issues down the road with creosote buildup or maintenance!